-All too often points are left on the table due to an incorrect lead on the 4th trick.
-Many teams, satisfied with making their point, give little thought to the possibility of making a second point.
+All too often, there are points left on the table due to an incorrect lead on the fourth trick.
+Many teams, satisfied with making their point, give little thought to the possibility of making that second point.

-On page 1 we showed how the wrong lead on 4th can cost a team a valuable point.
-In the example below we show choosing the correct lead and gaining that extra point could be the difference between a win and an 'almost win'.
+On page 1 we showed how the wrong lead on the fourth trick can cost a team valuable points.
+In the example below we show how choosing the correct lead to gain that extra point could make the difference between a win and an 'almost win'.

-Here the dealer is in the East seat.
-They've deal and have turned-up the queen of hearts.
-Both South and West passes.
+Here the dealer is in the East seat, deals, and turns up the queen of hearts.
+Both South seat and West pass.
 North has a strong hand and orders the dealer(E) to pick up the queen.
-The dealer discards the king of diamonds.
+The dealer then discards the king of diamonds.

-NNow the maker(N) leads the ace of diamonds.
-West plays the 10 of clubs, South follows suit with the king and West also follows with the 10.
+Now the maker(N) leads the ace of diamonds.
+West plays the 10 of clubs, South follows suit with the king and West also follows suit with the 10.

-A trump lead on forth would surely have cost the bidding team a point.
+A trump lead on Fourth would surely have cost the bidding team a point and maybe the game.